Unboxed-Software/solana-course/content/intro-to-anchor.md

 - `Discriminator`
 - `Owner`

-You can read more about the details of each trait [here](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html).
+You can read more about the [details of each trait](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html).
 However, mostly what you need to know is that the `#[account]` attribute enables serialization and deserialization, and implements the discriminator and owner traits for an account.

 The discriminator is an 8 byte unique identifier for an account type derived from the first 8 bytes of the SHA256 hash of the account type's name.
 When implementing account serialization traits, the first 8 bytes are reserved for the account discriminator.